axodotdev/cargo-dist/axoproject/README.md

 [![Rust CI](https://github.com/axodotdev/axoproject/workflows/Rust%20CI/badge.svg?branch=main)](https://github.com/axodotdev/axoproject/actions/workflows/ci.yml)

 A tool that handles the details of detecting a cargo/npm workspace/project at a given directory, and making sense of the structure.
-This should be used by cargo-dist and oranda to share that logic.
+This should be used by dist and oranda to share that logic.

 ## License